autowarefoundation/autoware-documentation/docs/installation/additional-settings-for-developers/network-configuration/dds-settings.md

 </CycloneDDS>
 ```

-Then add the following line to your `~/.bashrc` file.
+Then add the following lines to your `~/.bashrc` file.

 ```bash
 export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp